NEXT UP ON this.

 We do not want to live in a society where we can’t discuss and debate religion openly and honestly without feeling we are going to offend someone.
 ‘Australians should also be free to participate in religious events or not participate according to their beliefs.
 But I think we have this balance right in Australia,’ Dr Rae says

-In November, an Irish Priest called for the Christians to stop using the word Christmas as it had been co-opted by ‘Santa and reindeer’.
+In November of 2017, an Irish Priest called for the Christians to stop using the word Christmas as it had been co-opted by ‘Santa and reindeer’.
 ‘We’ve lost Christmas, just like we lost Easter, and should abandon the word completely,’ Father Desmond O’Donnell said.

 Dr Rae says these comments show the commercial dominance of Christmas has taken over the secular celebration of goodwill and family time and the religious celebration of the birth of Jesus.